+Check out these top picks for tasty and nutrient-dense fall foods!
 The autumn season may be associated with trees shedding leaves, but these foods aren’t shedding any flavor!
-Check out these top picks for nutrient-dense fall foods.

 Jicama (pronounced HICK-a-ma) will take you on an adventure if you’ve never tried it.
 For an easy and refreshing slaw, grate, or slice jicama into strips, toss with lemon or orange juice and fresh chopped cilantro.
 Kids love the crunchy texture of jicama slaws!
 Check out what Super Crew Kid Carlos has to say about jicama.